 The National Writing Project envisions a future where every person is an accomplished writer, engaged learner, and active participant in a digital, interconnected world.
-In service of that vision, our mission is to focus the knowledge, expertise, and leadership of our nation's educators on sustained efforts to improve writing and learning for all learners.
-Our network was created through the brilliance and energy of our nation’s extraordinary educators, and we honor their work.
-Yet we also acknowledge that our schools, our curricula, our policy, and practices have too often served to propagate white supremacy, sort and track young people in markedly different futures, and provide intellectual cover for racism and inequality.
+In service of that vision, our mission is to focus the knowledge, expertise, and leadership of our nation's educators on sustained efforts to improve writing and learning for all learners, and to use writing for powerful purposes that build a better future.
+Our network was created through the brilliance and energy of our nation’s extraordinary educators in pursuit of that mission, and we honor their work.

+Among the things we acknowledged this year is the observation that our schools, our curricula, our policy, and practices have too often served to propagate white supremacy, sort and track young people in markedly different futures, and provide intellectual cover for inequality.
+In many ways, our young people have told us that their schools do not support them in pursuing important and ambitious work that expands their interests and connections to the wider world.
 This must change.
-There can be no more important focus for the talents and leadership of our nation’s teachers than to work toward building a just, antiracist, and democratic future for all our nation’s children.
+There can be no more important focus for the talents and leadership of our nation’s teachers than to work toward building a just, democratic, antiracist future for all our nation’s children.

 Let’s work together to create lasting change.